Toblerone Topped Chocolate Cupcakes Recipe

 2 Tablespoon high quality cocoa powder (not drinking chocolate)

 Preheat your oven to 170C.
 If you have a fan oven like I do, reduce the temperature to 160C or you might over bake the cupcakes.

 Line a 12-home muffin tin with paper cups.

 Fold in sifted flour and cocoa powder.
-I measure the flour out, put it in a sieve and add the cocoa powder to the sieve, mixing it in slowly.
 It is important to use a good quality cocoa powder here and not a drinking chocolate.
 Drinking chocolate has added sugar and other things.
 A quality cocoa powder is unadulterated and best for baking.
 I use Askinosie but you can use any quality cocoa powder from Waitrose, Sainsbury’s or other local supermarkets.

 Allow to cool before serving as the chocolate and especially nougat in the chocolate will be hot and can burn sensitive mouths.